Kaijin Station

 Kaijin Station (海神駅, Kaijin-eki) is a passenger railway station in the city of Funabashi, Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.

 Lines

 Kaijin Station is served by the Keisei Main Line, and is located 23.6 km from the terminus of the line at Keisei Ueno Station.

 Station layout

 Kaijin Station has two opposed side platforms connected via a footbridge to a station building.
 The platforms are short, and can only accommodate trains with a length of six carriages or less.

 Platforms

 History

 Kaijin Station was opened on 25 October 1919.
 In December 1929 the Sobu Railway Noda Line (currently Tōbu Noda Line) connected to Kaijin Station, but operations were discontinued in 1934.

 Station numbering was introduced to all Keisei Line stations on 17 July 2010.
 Kaijin was assigned station number KS21.

+The overhead walkway at this station completed renewal works on 4 April 2023.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 5715 passengers daily.